Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Main Results

-We complement the main result of \citet{bartlett2019nearly} by demonstrating that the class of unstable MLPs \cite{shen2022deep_JMLR} possesses infinite VC dimension, even when they have finite depth and width.
+\textbf{Super-Expressive Activation Functions Have Infinite VC-Dimension.} We complement the main result of \citet{bartlett2019nearly} by demonstrating that the class of unstable MLPs \citep{shen2022deep_JMLR} possesses infinite VC dimension, even when they have finite depth and width.
 Thus, while they may serve as a gold standard from the perspective of approximation theory, they should not be considered a benchmark gold standard from the viewpoint of learning theory.

+We consider a mild extension of the super-expressive activation function of \citet{shen2022deep_JMLR}.
+This parametric extension allows it to implement the identity map on the real line as well as the original super-expressive activation function thereof. \begin{definition}[{Trainable Super-Expressive Activation Function}] A trainable action function $\sigma:\rr\times \rr\to \rr$ is of super-expressive type if for all $\alpha\in \rr$